-Sotheby’s continued to showcase the very best in 20th century British art in 2016, both through record breaking results in our quarterly various owner auctions and also through our landmark single owner sales.
+Sotheby’s Modern & Post-War British Art department offers the very best of 20th century British art, both through record-breaking results in our quarterly various owner auctions and also through our landmark single owner sales.

 The department spans over a century of British artists and movements, including the Camden Town group of Walter Sickert and Harold Gilman, the maverick and modern Edwardian art of Augustus John and William Nicholson, the so-called ‘Crisis of Brilliance’ Slade School artists who came of age in WWI including Stanley Spencer and C.R.W.
 Nevinson, the inter-war Modernist abstraction of Barbara Hepworth, Henry Moore and Ben Nicholson, the neo-Romanticism of Graham Sutherland, the St Ives abstraction of Patrick Heron, Peter Lanyon and Roger Hilton, the birth of Pop with Eduardo Paolozzi and Peter Blake, and right up to those working in the present day, including Frank Auerbach, Leon Kossoff, Barry Flanagan and Bridget Riley, among many others.